Libraries are open - online

-At this changing, perilous time, Sarasota County Libraries are here to serve your information and enjoyment needs.
+At this changing, perilous time, Sarasota County Libraries are here to serve your information and enjoyment needs, according to information provided.

 “Ask a Librarian” (the human search engine) can provide information by text, chat or email.